Shivlingam

 were written between 7th and 5th century BC.
 During the attack

-it is this time when Purans were written and Buddhism, Jainism,
+is this time when Purans were written and Buddhism, Jainism, zoroastrianism,

-as a religion but the base is same which is of Sumerians who
+but the base is same which is of Sumerians who are Aryans this

 To